Tony Marshall (singer)

-Herbert Anton Hilger (born Bloeth; 3 February 1938 – 16 February 2023), known professionally as Tony Marshall, was a German Schlager and opera singer.
-Famous since 1971 with his hit song Schöne Maid, he also played in some comedies and was often seen on television.
+Herbert Anton Hilger (born Bloeth; 3 February 1938 – 16 February 2023), known professionally as Tony Marshall, was a German schlager and opera singer.
+Famous since 1971 with his hit song "Schöne Maid", he also played in some comedies and was often seen on television.

 Early life and education

 Born in Baden-Baden, Marshall trained as an opera singer in Karlsruhe, graduating in 1965.

 Career

-However, rather than embarking on a career in the opera, in 1971, he had his first hit single, "Schöne Maid" (a year later also released in an English-language version, "Pretty Maid").
+Rather than embarking on a career in opera, in 1971, Marshall had his first hit single with "Schöne Maid".
+A year later, an English-language version was also released, titled "Pretty Maid".

 "Pretty Maid" peaked at number 16 in Australia in 1971.
+In 1976, he won Ein Lied für Den Haag with the song "Der Star" but in less than 24 hours, he was disqualified because his song was previously sung in public in 1973 by Nizza Thobi causing his spot in Eurovision to be taken over by the Les Humphries Singers.

-In February 2009 he was appointed an Officer of the Order of Tahiti Nui.
+In February 2009, he was appointed an Officer of the Order of Tahiti Nui.

-Personal life and death
+Death

 Marshall died in Baden-Baden on 16 February 2023, at the age of 85.